Neural Wave Functions for Superfluids: AGP Singlet FermiNet

 \section{AGP Singlet FermiNet}

-Having discussed the form of the AGPs wavefunction, we now discuss how it can be implemented using FermiNet.
-In the original FermiNet architecture, the outputs of the one-electron stream are used to build FermiNet orbitals $\phi^{k\alpha}_{i}(\mathbf{r}^\alpha_j;\{\mathbf{r}^\alpha_{/j}\}; \{\mathbf{r}^{\bar\alpha}\})$.
-The full many-fermion wavefunction is a weighted sum of terms, each of which is the product of one up-spin and one down-spin determinant of the FermiNet orbital matrices, as shown in Eq.~(\ref{eq:block-det-ferminet}).
+Having discussed the form of the AGPs wave function, we now discuss how it can be implemented using FermiNet.
+In the original Slater FermiNet architecture, the outputs of the one-electron stream are used to build FermiNet orbitals $\phi^{k\alpha}_{i}(\mathbf{r}^\alpha_j;\{\mathbf{r}^\alpha_{/j}\}; \{\mathbf{r}^{\bar\alpha}\})$.
+The full many-particle wave function is a weighted sum of terms, each of which is the product of one up-spin and one down-spin determinant of the FermiNet orbital matrices, as shown in Eq.~(\ref{eq:block-det-ferminet}).

-To build a pairing orbital, one can make use of the outputs $\mathbf{h}^{L\alpha}_i$ from the last layer $L$ of the one-electron stream.
-Instead of using these outputs to build FermiNet orbitals, as in Eq.~(\ref{eq:ferminet_orbital}), they can be used to build FermiNet pairing orbitals as follows:
+To build a many-particle pairing function using the neural-network part of FermiNet, one can make use of its outputs $\mathbf{h}^{L\alpha}_i$ from the last layer $L$ of the one-electron stream.
+Instead of using these outputs to build FermiNet orbitals, as in Eq.~(\ref{eq:ferminet_orbital}), they can be used to build FermiNet pairing orbitals, also known as FermiNet geminals:

-where $\chi(\mathbf{r})$ are the envelope functions, $\mathbf{w}^{k}$ are vectors and $\odot$ denotes the element-wise product.
-This procedure generates a pairing function between particles $\mathbf{r}^\alpha_i$ and $\mathbf{r}^{\bar\alpha}_j$, retaining the permutation invariant property possessed by FermiNet orbitals.
-Depending on the number of FermiNet geminals generated, the AGPs can be written as one or a weighted sum of multiple determinants of the FermiNet geminals
+where $\chi^k(\mathbf{r})$ are the envelope functions, $\mathbf{w}^{k}$ are vectors, $g^k$ a scalar, and $\odot$ denotes the element-wise product.
+Note that the same FermiNet geminal is used for all pairs of particles, so the envelope functions in Eq.~(\ref{eq:ggno2e}) do not require the particle and spin indices that appear in the envelope functions of the FermiNet orbitals defined in Eq.~(\ref{eq:ferminet_orbital}).
+This construction generates a many-particle pairing function between particles $\mathbf{r}^\alpha_i$ and $\mathbf{r}^{\bar\alpha}_j$, retaining the permutation invariant property possessed by FermiNet orbitals.
+Depending on the number of FermiNet geminals generated, the wave function can be written as one or a weighted sum of multiple determinants of FermiNet geminals,

-This is analogous to a weighted sum of single-determinant AGPs wavefunctions of the type defined in Eq.~(\ref{eq:AGPs_det}), but the replacement of the two-particle geminals by FermiNet geminals that depend on the positions of all of the particles makes it much more general.
+where the superscript $D$ in $\Psi^{D}_\text{AGPs FermiNet}$ specifies the number of determinants (and thus FermiNet geminals) appearing in the linear combination that makes up the wave function.
+This is analogous to a weighted sum of conventional single-determinant AGPs wave functions of the type defined in Eq.~(\ref{eq:AGPs_det}), but the replacement of the two-particle pairing orbitals by FermiNet geminals that depend on the positions of all the particles makes it much more general.

 Although using the outputs from the one-electron stream is sufficient to build an AGPs, one can also include the outputs from the two-electron stream:

 where $\mathbf{w}^{k}_1$ and $\mathbf{w}^{k}_2$ are vectors.